scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 i.
 Predict which groceries the consumer will want to buy again or will try to buy for the first time, as well as in which store(s) (within the area they usually shop in) the purchase(s) will be made;
 ii.
 Create a smart shopping list by providing the consumer with a weekly shopping list, customized based on his/her purchase history and known preferences.

-This list also includes recommendations regarding the optimal quantity of every product suggested.
+This list may also include recommendations regarding the optimal quantity of every product suggested.
 We also calculate the consumer's optimal weekly commute using the generalized travelling salesman algorithm (see Figure :ref:`circuit`).

 .. figure:: figures/mygrocerytour_circuit.png